Cultural Information Index

 American Sign Language (ASL / Signing): A complete, typical language that has the same linguistic properties as spoken languages, with grammatical differences from English.
 ASL is expressed by movements of the hands and face.
 It is the primary language of many North Americans who are deaf or hard of hearing and is used by many hearing people as well to communicate with people of the deaf community (National Institute on Deafness and Other Communication Disorders, 2019).

-Autism Spectrum Disorder / ASD: A complex developmental condition that involves persistent challenges in social interaction, speech and nonverbal communication, and restricted/repetitive behaviors.
-The effects of ASD and the severity of symptoms are different in each person, leading some people to refer to autism as a spectrum (American Psychiatric Association, 2018).
+Autism Spectrum Disorder / ASD: A complex developmental condition that may involve persistent challenges in social interaction, speech, nonverbal communication, and restricted/repetitive behaviors.
+The effects of ASD and the severity of symptoms are different in each person, leading some people to refer to autism as a spectrum.
+Recently, the term "atypical" has been used to refer to individuals with ASD as aspects of their neurological functioning are not typical (American Psychiatric Association, 2018).

 Blindness: The inability to see due to injury, disease or genetic condition.
 There are varying degrees of blindness, as an individual can be legally blind and still have some ability to see, or may be totally blind, i.e., have a complete loss of vision (Industries for the Blind and Visually Impaired, n.d.).